davedbase/solid-confetti-explosion/README.md

 Also, after the specified `duration`, all the confetti DOM nodes will be destroyed.
 This is to free up memory.
 If you wish to keep them around, set `shouldDestroyAfterDone` to `false`.

+## Changelog

+- 1.1.0 - Upgraded to latest Solid, switched to named exports and minor cleanup.

 ## License

 MIT License